FarPay/ApiDoc/Orders.md

 # Orders

-The orders endpoint
+The Orders Endpoint is used to manage Agreements and Payments.
+To create a new Agreement or Payment, you must first create an Order by posting an Order model to the endpoint.
+The returned Order model will include a unique Token to reference the Order.

 The invoice endpoint `https://api.farpay.io/{version}/orders` gives you access to all your orders, and their state.
 Use Case scenarios are:
 * List orders with optional status filter
 * Single order (deep view)
 * Create an order
-* Update the order
+* Update the order (With customer data)

 **Remark!** that [all requests must have](All-Requests.md) an `X-API-KEY` and `Accept` mentioned in the header requests.